-These are the high heels by ex-Gucci designer showcasing game-changing tech
+These are the high heels by ex-Gucci designer showcasing amazing comfort tech

-(Pocket-lint) - Gait-Tech may not be a company you might have heard of until now, but if you're someone who enjoys wearing high heels, it's definitely one to put on your radar.
+Gait-Tech may not be a company you might have heard of until now, but if you're someone who enjoys wearing high heels, it's definitely one to put on your radar.

 At CES 2023, the Italian company revealed what it claims to be the first built-in insole solution for high heels to reveal discomfort and prevent injuries.